-The Maintenance Leadership Academy provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors.
-The Academy can help decrease the time it takes to acclimate new managers and provide an opportunity for career development.
+The Maintenance Leadership Academy (MLA) provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors, superintendents, and managers.
+The MLA is an investment in an employee's role as a leader and mentor that helps agencies become more efficient and innovative.
+The MLA decreases the time it takes to acclimate new managers, improves decision-making, and supports workforce development.

-NOTE: Interested hosts should submit their course requests at least four months in advance of the desired start date.
-Contact NHI with any questions about the Maintenance Leadership Academy course structure.
+NOTE: Interested hosts should submit their course requests at least three-four months in advance of the desired start date.
+Contact NHI with any questions about the MLA course structure.

-This course was designed for State, regional, or county personnel who manage highway maintenance programs and deal with oversight and quality assurance over broader geographic areas.
-They are involved with handling materials, scheduling, budgeting and planning.
+This course was designed for State, regional, or county personnel who manage highway maintenance programs and deal with oversight and quality assurance over broad geographic areas.
+They are involved with handling materials, scheduling, budgeting, and planning.
 Participants have an advanced skill in maintenance activities.